Zombie SKU: How to Make Profit from Products That Don’t Sell

 How to Profit from Zombie SKUs: Promodo Case Studies

-Case Study #1: Online Stores for Auto Parts with More than Million SKU
+Case Study #1: Online Stores for Auto Parts with More than Million Stock Keeping Units

 EXIST is one of the largest online stores for auto parts.
 With such a vast assortment, the number of campaigns was constantly growing, but many of them lacked sufficient data for learning and further optimization.